zvallarino/phase-3-active-record-costume-store-lab/README.md

   7. closing date
   8. long description

-Before coding out the creation of this table, read about ActiveRecord below:
+Before coding out the creation of these tables, read about ActiveRecord below:

 ## ActiveRecord